DeckofAdventures/TheGame/1_Mechanics/04_Powers.md

 - Name: Creature Connection
    - Description: You have developed a connection with a creature in your setting (e.g., animal, spirit, robot).
 At the end of a Full Rest you can attune to an animal as a Companion.
    - Mechanic: At the end of a Full Rest, you attempt to connect with a creature to take them as a Companion.
 The GM determines if this attempt was successful and may ask for a relevant Skill check.
-Unlike other Simple Powers, taking this Power costs 5 XP.
    - Type: Passive
-      - XP Cost: 3
+      - XP Cost: 5
    - Prereq Skill: Craft > 1 or Knowledge > 1
    - Tags: Companion